 Have you ever gone for a hike in Moab?
 That rugged and rocky terrain of the desert (Utah).
 If so, you can appreciate the need for support and breathability in your footwear.
 Much as it’s a desert, the downpours fall in epic proportions capable of creating flooded streams from dry creek beds in minutes.

-Hi-Tec Men’s Altitude V I Waterproof Hiking Boot
+Hi-Tech Men’s Altitude V I Hiking Boot

-Weight: 1 lb 4 0z
+Weight: 1 pound

-Features: Full-grain leather, hydrophobic technology, I shield coating, bootie construction, Multi-direction Traction rubber outsole, Compression-molded EVA midsoles, rust-proof eyelets, ortholite insole
+Specific features: Full-grain leather, hydrophobic technology, I shield coating, bootie construction, Multi-direction Traction rubber outsole, Compression-molded EVA midsoles, rust-proof eyelets, ortholite insole

 Best use: Hiking, backpacking, walking

+You can worry less about these shoes getting tired, and focus your attentions on your hike and setting up your tent.
 Their Ortholite insoles deliver superior cushioning and lasting comfort while the molded EVA midsole absorb impact adding further comfort, cushioning and support.
 In addition, Multi-directional Traction rubber outsole provide a firm grip regardless of the terrain ensuring stability.

-Dunham Men’s Cloud Mid-Cut Waterproof Boot
+Dunham Men’s Cloud Mid-Cut Boot

 Best use: Walking, hiking